 Let’s say you’re putting an offer in on a house to buy.
-The seller and/ or their Guelph realtors will identify a minimum deposit amount.
+The seller and/ or the listing REALTOR® will identify a minimum deposit amount.
 This amount is usually due within 24hrs of an accepted offer.
 Note: many people think it’s one business day, but the Ontario Purchase and Sale Agreement clearly says 24hrs.

 This deposit is an amount paid so that seller has some security that the buyer will follow through with their obligations and close on the sale.
 Obviously the larger the deposit paid by the buyer, the more likely they will close.